nightingaleproject/vrdr-dotnet/README.md

 ### VRDR.CLI
 This directory contains a sample command line interface app that uses the VRDR library to do a few different things.

-NOTE: If you would like to run the CLI using .NET core 2.1, append `--framework netcoreapp2.1` to the end of all the example commands below

 #### Example Usages
 ```bash